 - Your partner must be working as a self-employed earner in the business;

-You must not be employed by your partner and entitled to statutory maternity pay.
+You must not be employed by your partner and entitled to statutory maternity pay from your employer.

 - Proof of your baby’s due date (MATB1 Certificate)